Did you know that your version of Internet Explorer is out of date?

 Internet Explorer 10, Firefox, Chrome, or Safari.

 His commercial debut album was released in September 2015, but the songwriting process began years beforehand.
-Mack established himself as a prolific songwriter (personally writing over a hundred songs to prepare his debut album – including both of his top 10 singles Duet and Before You Drive Me Crazy).
+Mack established himself as a prolific songwriter (writing extensively for his debut album – including both of his top 10 singles Duet and Before You Drive Me Crazy).
 He wrote alongside Deric Ruttan (Blake Shelton, Dierks Bentley, Eric Church), Gordie Sampson (Carrie Underwood, Keith Urban, Miranda Lambert, Rascal Flatts), Jay Joyce (Eric Church, Little Big Town, The Brothers Osbourne), Marv Green (Eric Church, Tim McGraw, Lonestar, Faith Hill, George Strait) and many many others.

-Mack took to country music at a young age, fuelled by his surroundings in his home province of Alberta.
+Mack took to country music at a young age, fueled by his surroundings in his home province of Alberta.
 At 11, Mack’s father taught him to play the guitar (he too was a musician, having had a number 1 hit song in Canada in 1969 playing in the Sugar and Spice).
 Mack spent his teenage years playing in a band, and learning to write and play numerous instruments.
-He moved to Vancouver and received a degree from the University of British Columbia, and continued to play in bars and clubs racking up hundreds of shows and a great deal of stage experience.
-As an indie artist he also leaned to produce music and direct music videos giving him another leg up and another way to create.
-Mack’s behind the camera skills have served him well, as he has gone on to direct 11 music videos including four of his own, which have earned him multiple CCMA and BCCMA nominations for Music Video and Director of the Year.
+He moved to Vancouver, received a degree from the University of British Columbia, and continued to play in bars and clubs racking up hundreds of shows and a great deal of stage experience.
+As an indie artist he also leaned to produce music and direct music videos giving him the chance to take his songs further than ever before.
+Mack’s behind the camera skills have served him well, as he has gone on to direct 12 music videos including five of his own, which have earned him multiple CCMA and BCCMA nominations for Music Video and Director of the Year.

-Later in life, while carving out his path as a musician, Mack has also established himself as a formidable actor.
+Later in life, while carving out his path as a musician, Mack also established himself as a formidable actor.
 His resume has grown to include work on the television shows: Heartland, Smallville, Supernatural, The 100, Continuum, The Vampire Diaries, and Motive.
 He has also taken on roles in films: Power Rangers, Magic Beyond Words: The JK Rowling Story, A Dog Named Christmas, The Phantoms and in the upcoming Liam Neeson picture Hard Powder.
 Between his time on numerous creative ventures, Mack has worked to give back to a number of institutions to which he owes much of his life.
-As a young child, Mack underwent heart surgery to correct a congenital heart defect.
+As a young child, Mack underwent heart surgery.
 Now, as an adult, Mack has paired with the Cardiac Kids (in connection with the Sick Kids hospital in Toronto) and the Alberta Children’s Hospital in an effort to raise awareness and money for these organizations.